 What do I do when I am not in the kitchen?

-In addition to cooking, I love spending time with my husband, hanging out with my family and friends, practicing yoga, going for long walks, visiting farms, going to the movies, eating out to try different kinds of food, being in contact with nature, read, listen to instrumental music, travel, go to concerts and take photographs.
+In addition to cooking, I love spending time with my husband and my adorable son Thomas, hanging out with my family and friends, practicing yoga, going for long walks, visiting farms, going to the movies, eating out to try different kinds of food, being in contact with nature, read, listen to instrumental music, travel, go to concerts and take photographs.
 I love living in Canada even though I do miss Brazil, my family, friends and sunny days all year long.
-Besides that, I really enjoy going to Montreal to visit my Canadian family (my in-laws) because there is nothing better than being around the people you love and who care about you.
 I also graduated in Modern Languages in Brazil, I have a Masters Degree in Linguistics and teaching is something that I am really passionate about.

 Do you want to stay in touch?